 Crahan was from a prominent California family established for generations in the state.
-He was a bon vivant, bibliophile, and very literate gastronome, a key early member of the Wine and Food Society of Southern California (originally, the Wine and Food Society of Los Angeles).
+He was a bon vivant, bibliophile, and literate gastronome, a key early member of the Wine and Food Society of Southern California (originally, the Wine and Food Society of Los Angeles).

-This group was one of the first American branches that London-based, French-born André Simon established after 1933.
-Others included the New York, Boston, and Chicago chapters.
-This group were all set up about the same time, 1933-1935.
+The group was one of the first American branches of the International Wine and Food Society that London-based, French-born André Simon established after 1933.
+Others include the New York, Boston, and Chicago chapters, all set up about the same time – 1933-1935.

 Indeed Simon published a book, German Wines, in 1939 that apparently had support from Germany’s Ministry of Agriculture.
 Until the war directly entangled America, such activities were not viewed askance in general American society.

 Did the Society in L.A. ignore beer?
 Not at all, and below I include details of a beer tasting it held on September 7, 1938.
-Nowhere in the book does Crahan give any indication he or others considered beer lesser in relation to their (more usual) wine devotions.
-This is commendable especially considering the early date.
+Nowhere in the book does Crahan give any indication he or others considered beer lesser in relation to their more usual) wine devotions.
+This is commendable considering the early date.

-The New York branch – indeed all the U.S. branches – were important in this regard but given Crahan and his fellow Angelenos were located in America’s premier wine state their early promotion of California wines is especially significant.
+The New York branch – indeed all the U.S. branches – were important in this regard but given Crahan and his fellow Angelenos were located in America’s premier wine state their early promotion of California wine is especially significant.